NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - "clear", "low-e", "auto"
      - The type of storm, if present.
 If not provided, assumes there is no storm.
-   * - ``skylight_ufactor``
-     - Btu/hr-ft^2-R
-     -
-     - Full-assembly NFRC U-factor.
-   * - ``window_exterior_shading_summer``
-     - Frac
-     -
-     - Exterior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
-   * - ``window_exterior_shading_winter``
-     - Frac
-     -
-     - Exterior shading coefficient for the winter season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
-   * - ``window_natvent_availability``
-     - Days/week
-     -
-     - For operable windows, the number of days/week that windows can be opened by occupants for natural ventilation.
-If not provided, the OS-HPXML default is used.
-   * - ``window_shading_summer_season``
-     -
-     -
-     - Enter a date like "May 1 - Sep 30".
-Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
-If not provided, the OS-HPXML default is used.
-   * - ``window_shgc``
-     -
-     -
-     - Full-assembly NFRC solar heat gain coefficient.
-   * - ``window_ufactor``
-     - Btu/hr-ft^2-R
-     -
-     - Full-assembly NFRC U-factor.